 At the same time, Amazon Prime and Netflix are working to produce HDR content for television, including Netflix’s own Marco Polo and Daredevil shows.
 Netflix is also introducing HDR images to promote The Innocents and Marvel’s Iron Fist on their console-based Netflix app.
 Because HDR television content is so new, there’s been some confusion among consumers about which shows are true HDR.
 Netflix and Amazon have been streamlining and clarifying their offerings as HDR content becomes more and more available.

-In the hands of a skilled developer, HDR rendering not only preserves details, but also enhances perceived brightness and deepens the overall color range.
+In the hands of a skilled developer, HDR rendering not only preserves details, but it also enhances perceived brightness and deepens the overall color range.
 HDR rendering uses some of its own unique effects, such as light bloom, flare, and tone mapping:

 Light bloom happens in the human eye and can be captured well in HDR rendering.
 When light scatters over the lens of the eye, the brain interprets that as a bright spot in a scene.
 Similarly, with a light bloom in HDR rendering, a bright light in the background appears to supersede objects in the foreground.
 This can be used to enhance the overall impression of brightness and also create effects that more realistically simulate how the human eye would see.